 BPS standards aim to cut emissions by requiring buildings and facilities to meet certain energy targets.
 While actual requirements and penalty structure may vary by city, their goal is one and the same: decarbonize America’s building sector and reduce energy-related emissions.

-As of August 2024, 13 U.S. cities are part of the National BPS Coalition, an initiative launched in 2022 committed to implementing building performance policies and programs.
+As of August 2024, four states and nine localities have adopted BPS, and six states and 42 localities are part of the the National BPS Coalition, an initiative launched in 2022 committed to implementing building performance policies and programs.

 The nonprofit Institute for Market Transformation estimates that if every jurisdiction succeeds in implementing decarbonization policies, as much as 676 million metric tons of CO2e will be cumulatively eliminated through 2040.